 For those of you on Steps 3 and above, you’ve got lots of healthy and exciting meal options.
-Recently we’ve introduced our gourmet Step Up Meals and this Step is where we reintroduced fruit as part of your daily allowances.
+You can also try our gourmet Step Up Meals and this Step is where we reintroduced fruit as part of your daily allowances.
 There are lots of delicious fruit options listed in your Steps book that will see you through all seasons, and so many ways you can include them in your diet; from topping your breakfast, a snack on the go, something sweet after dinner or even experimenting by adding fruits to salads and main dishes.

 Not only are fruits super tasty, they’re packed with nutritional benefits too!
-Here are our favourites from the fruit list in the Steps book and the added bonuses they offer while making up your five a day:
+Here are the best fruits to eat on The 1:1 Diet plan, taken from the fruit list in the Steps book and the added bonuses they offer while making up your five a day:

 Berries (blueberries, blackberries, raspberries, Chokeberries, etc)

 Berries are undoubtedly one of the top superfoods.
 Not only do they improve blood pressure, inflammation, heart disease risk and probably that of multiple cancers, they actually have a natural ability to slow the absorption of the sugar they contain.
 So, despite containing sugar, when you eat them, your body doesn’t get a big blood sugar spike, just a trickle, so the main negative effect of sugar is eliminated!
 Serving Size: 1 hand full.